Lightstreamer/Lightstreamer-example-Quickstart-client-java/README.md

 Follow these steps:

-* Get the `ls-java-client-*.jar` from the Lighstreamer SDK for Java SE Clients, to be used for the build process and execution together with all its required libraries (dependencies are only required to run the application, the only compile requirement is the Lightstreamer Java client itself).
+* Get the `ls-java-client-*.jar` from the Lighstreamer SDK for Java SE Clients, to be used for the build process and execution together with all its required libraries.
+You can discover the required libraries and their dependencies by looking at the provided pom.xml file.
+Note that dependencies are only required to run the application; the only compile requirement is the Lightstreamer Java client itself.
 * Build the `Stocklist.java` class:
 ```sh
 javac -classpath lib/ls-javase-client.jar -d bin src/quickstart/Stocklist.java